Aircraft IT OPS Issue 67: Q1 2026

 Figure 15

 Time savings are significant.
-For the flight dispatcher, we save about 90 seconds per obstacle NOTAM.
+For flight dispatchers we save about 90 seconds per obstacle NOTAM.
 This number may seem small, but we have about 70 NOTAMs a month.
 That means we can save 105 minutes a month.
 The more NOTAMs you have to check, the more time you can save.
-For flight operation engineers, we save about 15 minutes per NOTAM.
+For Flight Operations engineers, we save about 15 minutes per NOTAM.
 In addition, we save more than an hour for AIP obstacle data in Japan.

-Now, we use AIPs and NOTAMs as a data source (see figure 16), whereas before, we were using the spreadsheet and Google Earth as a data management tool.
-Now, those tools are replaced by one integrated system, so the normal data and obstacle data management is simplified.
+We use AIPs and NOTAMs as a data source (see figure 16), and before the implementation, we were using the spreadsheet and Google Earth as a data management tool.
+Now, those tools are replaced by one integrated system, so the runway data and obstacle data management has been simplified.

 Figure 16